Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 completing their MS degrees.
 All three will graduate in August 2023.
 Chris

-has already started a fellowship at the FDA Forensic Chemistry Center in Cincinnati,
+has already started a fellowship at the FDA Forensic Chemistry Center in

-(CFSRE) in Willow Grove, PA.
+Research and Education (CFSRE) in Willow Grove, PA.

 CHANEY GRADUATES (MAY 2023)

-Congratulations to Chaney for graduating with a BS in Forensic Chemistry and
+Congratulations to Chaney for graduating with a BS in Forensic Chemistry

-her M.S.
+to pursue her M.S.
 Degree in Forensic and Investigative Science.

 GROUP ATTENDS/PRESENTS AT AAFS CONFERENCE (FEB 2023)

-The Jackson group gave two oral presentations and four poster presentations at
+The Jackson group gave two oral presentations and four poster presentations

-FL.
+in Orlando, FL.

 ALEX ADEOYE WINS FORENSIC SCIENCE FOUNDATION TRAVEL AWARD (JAN 2023)